Sep 5, 2020

 A closer look at the mesh.
 The plan of the temple can be seen in this work.
 Look at one 'plus mark' marked within the yellow square.
 Compare this with the second image in this post, shape matches the plan closely.

 This is the north-eastern corner of the temple.
 The temple walls have three distinct layers- lower, middle and top.
 On either sides of the middle layer is a line of rectangular blocks.
 See the black line (hollow space in the sculpture) is perfectly straight through out.
-That shows the brilliant workmanship of the buildrs.
+That shows the brilliant workmanship of the builders.

 These are those rectangular blocks.
 The more I see them, the more they looks like cooling fins.
 Who know they could be cooling fins for real.
 Stones heat up considerably during summers, to the extent they crack open or even explode.
 The builder might have created these fins to allow faster cooling.